 Windows updates API overview

-The Windows Update for Business deployment service provides control over device updates through the ability to approve, schedule, and safeguard content delivered by Windows Update.
+The Windows Update for Business deployment service provides control over updates through the ability to approve, schedule, and safeguard content delivered by Windows Update to managed devices.

 Why use the Windows Update for Business deployment service?